Last updated on September 22nd, 2022 at 05:53 pm

 Before we end this blog, we should talk about how to grow your email list.
 While this can be a separate blog itself there are a few strategies to highlight.

 First, highlight your newsletter on your website.
 You can do this by creating a form to subscribe to your newsletter.
 Your newsletter should be front and center on almost every page, but especially on your blogging pages.
 You can also build a website popup, which our marketing automation system provides for you.

 Next, create a shareable link within your newsletter so people can share it with their friends.

 Finally, highlight your newsletter on social media!
 A perfect place to showcase your email newsletter is your Facebook or Instagram stories.
-Use a link so people can easily subscribe from the story.
+Use a link so people can easily subscribe to the story.

-Creating an effective email newsletter isn’t hard, but it’s does take time.
+Creating an effective email newsletter isn’t hard, but it does take time.
 It’s a critical aspect of your digital marketing strategy and funnel.

-First, purchase an email marketing software.
+First, purchase email marketing software.
 Then, lead your newsletter with value to your consumer.
 Segment your email lists to craft your message to a specific group of people.
-Finally, create revenue through soft and hard sells in your newsletter.
+Finally, create a revenue through soft and hard sales in your newsletter.

 Be sure to sign up with our marketing automation system to start sending segmented email newsletters!